teivah/majorana/README.md

 ### MVP-1

 MVP-1 is the first RISC-V virtual machine.
-It does not implement any of the known CPI optimizations and keeps a very simple micro-architecture divided into four stages:
+It does not implement any of the known CPU optimizations and keeps a very simple micro-architecture divided into four stages:

 * Fetch: fetch an instruction from the main memory
 * Decode: decode the instruction